CUHK-AIoT-Sensing/AquaScan/README.md

 | `--data` | str | Yes | data_path |
 | `--label` | str | Yes | label_path |

+Before using pre_sonar_bias.py, please configure the path in the file.

 ### tracking
 We have two codes for tracking the objects:
 * label2dis.py --generate location of subject in the sonar images